 Libbey Bowl and Libbey Park are located in the heart of Ojai near the corner of Ojai Avenue and Signal Street.
 Libbey Bowl was originally built in 1957 and has been used for the annual Ojai Music Festival, Storytelling Festival, Ojai Day event, holiday celebrations and many other community events through the years.
-Beginning in 2008, the bowl was renovated and in 2011 was reopened in 2011 with a new look and design.
-It accomodates 1,300 people.
+Beginning in 2008, the bowl was renovated and in 2011 was reopened with a new look and design.
+It accommodates 1,300 people.
 Learn more about Libbey Bowl at www.libbeybowl.org.

 Both Libbey Bowl and Libbey Park are named after Ojai's greatest benefactor, Edward Libbey, a glass manufacturer from Toledo, Ohio.
 Libbey donated the park to the city in 1917.
 In front of the park is a shaded pergola along the main "arcade" section of Downtown Ojai.

 There are also plenty of benches and seating areas, restrooms, shade trees and tennis courts at Libbey Park.
-Learn more on the City of Ojai website at www.ojairec.com/?page_id=172.
+Learn more on the City of Ojai website at www.ojairec.com/?page_id=190.